-'''

-HC-1.9.1

-'''
+HC-1.9 пс-і.> 1.1

 At least annually the board must conduct an evaluation of its performance and the performance of each committee and each individual director.
-The CBB may issue non-mandatory templates to assist with such evaluation.

 The evaluation process must include:

 - (a) Assessing how the board operates, especially in light of Chapter HC-1; - (b) Evaluating the performance of each committee in light of its specific purposes and responsibilities, which shall include review of the self-evaluations undertaken by each committee; - (c) Reviewing each director's work, his attendance at board and committee meetings, and his constructive involvement in discussions and decision making; - (d) Reviewing the board's current composition against its desired composition with a view toward maintaining an appropriate balance of skills and experience and a view toward planned and progressive refreshing of the board; and - (e) Recommendations for new Directors to replace long-standing members or those members whose contribution to the bank or its committees (such as the audit committee) is not adequate. - HC-1.9.3 While the evaluation is a responsibility of the entire board, it should be organised and assisted by an internal board committee and, when appropriate, with the help of external experts. - HC-1.9.4 The board should report to the shareholders, at each annual shareholder meeting, that evaluations have been done and report its findings.